viamrobotics/csi-camera/doc/DEVELOP.md

 ## Docker Setup

-Docker is the preferred environment for development and testing.
+Docker is the preferred environment for development.
 The following commands are used for building and testing the application in Docker containers.

 ```bash
 make image-mod TARGET=[pi/jetson] # Build binary and create appimage